-Upon booking this trip we provide you with a form on which you can advise us before departure of all your booking requirements in Kigali, as well as any transfers you need.
+Upon booking this overland trip a form is sent to you on which you can advise us of all your booking requirements in Nairobi including transfers and accommodation.
 You can also update us on this form of any change in your details and confirm your insurance details, if you don't know these when booking.